 2013 legislation now allows winter spearing for northern pike in Eagle Lake (city of Maple Grove, Hennepin County), effective December 2, 2013.
 The Special Regulation prohibiting wintertime northern pike spearing is no longer in effect.
 All other current and applicable State Laws and Regulations for the lake and spearing remain.
 Other Special Regulations in our Area are unaffected by this change.
 Be aware pure-strain muskellunge are managed in Eagle Lake, so they and possibly natural hybrids (tiger muskie) are present.

-Courthouse, Little Long Lakes Trout Stockings Planned For For 2014 Winter Season
+Courthouse Lake: Trout Stocked For 2014 Winter Season

 See our Local Trout Fishing Page for more details on our trout-fishing management.

 Fall 2013 Stockings: Walleye, Hybrid Muskellunge Fingerlings; Rainbow & Brown Trout